In This Article

 “If you have just received a lightening service and you’re not happy with the color or something needs to be adjusted, it’s best to wait at least a couple of weeks so that your hair can get a break—you just can’t highlight your hair so close together in time.
 Instead, wait it out and then go back and see what the options are for color adjustment without using bleach.
 There are plenty of ammonia-free options that can brighten or change the tone,” says Dueñas.

 Then after you’ve gotten your hair back to a healthy place, aim to alternate full and partial highlights with six to eight weeks in between.
 (This is my current routine, and I think it’s really helped in the recuperation of my hair.)

 Even though I’ve had an off-and-on relationship with supplements and vitamins over the years (and have also tried plenty of hair vitamins), this pretty capsule from Ritual is one that I just won’t quit.
 In fact, since starting the monthly subscription, I’ve had a number of stylists comment on how different my hair feels.
-Specifically formulated for women, it delivers a high-quality hit of only the most essential vitamins and minerals we need for optimum health.
+Specifically formulated for women, it delivers a high-quality hit of only the most essential vitamins and minerals we need for optimal health.
 And as a bonus, my hair, skin, and nails have thanked me.